 Maps page

 The Maps page displays and stores all web maps associated with an ArcGIS GeoBIM project.
-After you configure and save an app using the app editor, the web maps selected for the app are displayed on the Maps page.
+After you configure and save an app, the web maps selected for the app are displayed on the Maps page.
 The Maps page is also used to enable ArcGIS Field Maps integration in the ArcGIS GeoBIM project.

-Learn more about enabling ArcGIS Field Maps in ArcGIS GeoBIM
+See Enable ArcGIS Field Maps in ArcGIS GeoBIM to learn more.